orvi-tmp/learning-c-with-pebble/chapter2.md

 Expressing this idea as an algorithm is the second step, and is also outside the scope of this book.
 There are many methods to devising an algorithm from a set of ideas.

 The third step is to express your algorithm as a C or JavaScript program.
 These are the two languages that can be used to write watch faces or apps for the Pebble.
 You are reading this book because you want to the C approach and that's what we'll assume from here on.
-C programs are written in text on a computer running Windows, MacOS, or Linux.
+C programs are written in text on a computer running MacOS, or Linux.

 Once you have a C program in a text file, the next step is to convert that C code to ARM machine language.
 As we stated in the previous section, you do this with a compiler.
 The Pebble software development kit supports developers by supplying compilers for MacOS or Linux.
 These compilers will take a C program, verify its syntax and semantics, and generate a program in machine language in a format that can be installed on a Pebble watch.
 This file is in PBW format: a collection of files that gives the machine language for a program, a set of checksums for security, and a file of maintenance information about the program (e.g., size, time it was created, etc).

 The PBW file must now be installed on a watch.
-There are several tools that can do this, and each one do it through the phone app.
+There are several tools that can do this, and each one does it through the phone app.
 You can even transfer a PBW file to your phone and open it, at which point the phone app will take over and install the file.

 ### Developing Our First Program ###